LivJH/Alcohol-Flag-/README.md

-# Alcohol-Flag-
-Classifying free-text fields as alcohol-related or not using a Support Vector Machine.
+# Classifying free-text fields as alcohol-related or not using a Support Vector Machine.